LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

 Inserting Images
 ----------------

-Image files can be placed within PDF pages via the `pdf_doc->addImage` method, which is documented below.
+Image files can be placed within PDF pages using the :type:`pdf_image` type in conjunction with the `pdf_doc->addImage` method as documented below.

 .. type:: pdf_image
 .. method:: pdf_image(...)

-   Casts an image file as a Lasso object so it can be placed in a PDF file.
+   Reads an image file as a Lasso object so it can be placed into a PDF file.
    Requires either a ``-file``, ``-url``, or ``-raw`` parameter, as described in the table below.
 Only images in JPEG, GIF, PNG, and WMF formats may be used.